AhmedJiite/Ahmedjiite/README.md

 City Colleges of Chicago - Harry S Truman College | Associate in Engineering Science (Graduated 2023) ASPIRA Antonia Pantoja High School | High School Diploma (Graduated 2021)

-💼 Experience
-Applied for Software Engineering Internship | CME Group (Summer 2025) Passionate about contributing to impactful financial technology solutions.
-Prepared for responsibilities in system design, algorithm optimization, and collaborative problem-solving.

 ⚽ Fun Fact
 In my free time, you’ll find me playing soccer or brainstorming new project ideas.
 I love connecting with peers in the tech community and exploring innovative ways to use technology for good.